rille111/Workshops.Containers/kubernetes-setup-dns-cert-https/readme.md

         * and in the same registrar, adding a CAA record like this: (not sure how long it takes)
             * `@` `CAA` with data `0 issuewild "letsencrypt.org"`
         * Verify with either
-            * `nslookup -q=CAA kubefodmaps.nu` and `nslookup -q=CAA fodmaps.nu`
+            * `nslookup -q=CAA kubekumobits.com` and `nslookup -q=CAA kumobits.com`
-            * Or https://www.digwebinterface.com/ for kube.fodmaps.nu and fodmaps.nu both should get you some response.
+            * Or https://www.digwebinterface.com/ for kube.kumobits.com and kumobits.com both should get you some response.
         * See more here: https://www.digitalocean.com/docs/networking/dns/how-to/caa/
         * And here:https://community.letsencrypt.org/t/caa-setup-for-lets-encrypt/9893